rifqiabidin/df11-project-group5/README.md

    ![ERD](./erd%20_final_project.png)
 4. Gold Layer
 Consist of refined data and presented in a format suitable for reporting

 ## Visualization
+Analytical dashboard is one of key objectives on this project.
+Two dashboard have been created to provide insight for marketing team.
+The first dashboard shows overview insight for current customers demographics.
+It shows number of customers and customers who own housing loan that grouped by occupation and age group.
+We use simple score card to gives quick insight about number of customers and housing loan product.
+The barchart and stacked barchart used to shows it distribution among occupation and age group.

 ![Dashboard Overview](./dashboard-1.png)

+The second dashboard talks about target market numbers.
+We defined target market as customers who elligble to buy housing loan product under certain criteria, default record and age group.
+We use barchart to shows distribution among occupation and treemap to show proportion for educational level.
+Both education and occupation were used by marketing team to decide their pricing and communication strategy for marketing campaign.

 ![Target Market Segmentation](./dashboard-2.png)